aislanmano/mslearn-dp100/instructions/01-create-a-workspace.md

     ```

 4. When the command has completed, in the **My files** pane, click **&#8635;** to refresh the view and verify that a new **Users/mslearn-dp100** folder has been created.
 This folder contains multiple **.ipynb** notebook files.
+5. In the terminal pane, enter the following command to upgrade the Azure Machine Learning SDK and notebook widgets python packages to the latest version (these packages are used in most of the notebooks):

+    ```bash
+    pip install --upgrade azureml-sdk azureml-widgets
+    ```

+    You may see some warnings as the package dependencies are installed.
+You can ignore these.

-5. Close the terminal pane, terminating the session.
+6. Close the terminal pane, terminating the session.
-6. In the **Users/mslearn-dp100** folder, open the **Get Started with Notebooks** notebook.
+7. In the **Users/mslearn-dp100** folder, open the **Get Started with Notebooks** notebook.
 Then read the notes and follow the instructions it contains.

 > **Tip**: To run a code cell, select the cell you want to run and then use the **&#9655;** button to run it.